Black Seminoles: African-Seminole relations

 Black Seminole communities lived near the St. Johns River in Florida.

 In terms of spirituality, the ethnic groups remained distinct.
 Seminole historian Susan Miller says that Black Seminoles did not participate in Seminole ceremonies such as the Seminole Busk ritual.
 Participation in spiritual practices required matrilineal descent within a Seminole clan.
-The Seminole followed the nativistic principles of their Great Spirit.
 Black enslaved people had a syncretic form of Christianity brought with them from the plantations and developed a Pan-African culture that was expressed in writing, language, religion, and social structure.
 In general, the Black former-slaves never wholly adopted Seminole culture and beliefs but were accepted into Seminole society, as seen by the skin tone in the pictures of the early 1900s.
 They were not considered Native American by the middle of the 20th century.

 Most Black former-slaves spoke Gullah, an Afro-English-based creole language.
 That enabled them to communicate better with Anglo-Americans than the Creek or Mikasuki-speaking Seminole.
 The Native Americans used them as translators to advance their trading with the British and other tribes.
 Black Seminoles and their Native allies shared resources.
 For example, Black Seminoles grew corn, sweat potatoes, and other crops that they shared with the Seminoles, and in return the Seminoles protected the Maroons from white plantation owners.